 Having a strong immune system will go a long way in protecting you from various diseases.
-Therefore, it is necessary to boost it up regularly so that your body runs like a well-oiled machine.
+Therefore, it is necessary to boost it up regularly, especially if you are above 40, so that your body runs like a well-oiled machine.
 Among the many different ways to ensure that your immune system stays strong is the lymphatic drainage massage.

 In recent years, lymphatic drainage massage has seen a surge in its popularity across the globe.
 But what has made it so widely accepted by people worldwide?
 Does it live up to its hype?
 How does it benefit you?
 How is it performed?
 Are you the right candidate to get this treatment?
-We uncover the answers to all these questions and more in our guide to lymphatic drainage massage here.
-So, read on.
+We uncover the answers to all these questions and more in our guide to lymphatic drainage massage.

 To understand the essence of lymphatic drainage massage, you need to go back a bit and understand the functionality of your lymphatic system.